Multi-Valued Quantum Neurons: Qubits and complexity

 \section{Qubits and complexity}

-For a given number system, the smaller the radix $r$ the larger the number of digits required to express a given quantity.
-The number necessary to represent a range of $N$ is given by $N=r^{d}$ which is the necessary number of digits rounded up to the second higher value if necessary.
-Adopting this terminology, the cost or complexity of the system hardware is \cite{Hurst}
+For a given number system, the smaller the radix $r$ the larger the number of digits $d$ required to express a given quantity.
+The number necessary to represent a range of $N$ is given by $N=r^{d}$ rounded up to the next integer value if necessary.
+Adopting this terminology, the cost or complexity of the system hardware can be modeled as \cite{Hurst}

 where $k$ is constant.
 Differentiating the last equation with respect to $r$ gives the minimum cost, which is when $r=e=2.718$.
 Since the radix $r$ must be an integer, the minimum cost happens when $r=3$.
 This proves that using the basis states $|0\rangle$ , $|1\rangle$ and one superposition state between these two basis states leads to a minimum cost.
-Finally, before we embark on our main objective of this work, the formulation of multiple-valued quantum logic in the space of holomorphic functions, it is worthy to mention that our terminology of the hardware complexity here is of a qualitative signature and is different from the complexity geometry between quantum states mentioned, for example in \cite{Susskind}.
+Finally, before we embark on our main objective of this work, the formulation of multiple-valued quantum logic in the space of holomorphic functions, it is worth mentioning that our terminology of the hardware complexity here is of a qualitative signature and is different from the complexity geometry between quantum states mentioned, for example in \cite{Susskind}.